EazyIf/python-RAT/README.md

 This is a rat project only for educational purposes.
-Never use this code for illegal or immoral purposes, The developer is not responsible for any damage caused.
+Never use this code for illegal or immoral purposes, The developers are not responsible for any damage caused.
 Read the [license](LICENSE) for more information.

 ## Installation